bahlo/arne.me/src/content/pages/colophon.md

 Icons are picked from the great [Bootstrap Icons](https://icons.getbootstrap.com), their [LICENSE](https://github.com/twbs/icons/blob/main/LICENSE.md) applies.

-[Plausible Analytics](https://plausible.io) is used, a privacy focused alternative to most analytics tools.
-For counting the clicks in my newletter I use a custom-built application that logs the request to an [Axiom](https://axiom.co) dataset, recording only the issue #, the URL and the user agent.

 Testing was conducted in the latest versions of [Edge](https://www.microsoft.com/en-us/edge), [Chrome](https://www.google.com/chrome/),